The history of DevaCurl.

 Lorraine Massey wrote the book Curly Girl.
 Curly Girl is about the DevaCurl Method and the products she created for girls with curly hair.

-DevaCurl is a curly hair product line, hair cutting technique, and philosophy.
-The DevaCurl Concept teaches how to care for and wear your curly hair natural.
-One of our Deva certified stylists can teach you to look your best with curly hair.
+DevaCurl is a curly hair product line, hair cutting technique and philosophy all in one.
+The DevaCurl Concept teaches how to care for and wear your curly hair naturally.
+One of our Deva-certified stylists can teach you to look your best with curly hair.

 The DevaCurl Cut

-The DevaCurl haircut is done when the hair is dry and DevaCurl Academy professionals are trained how to cut curly hair dry, in its most natural state.
-DevaCurl Clients should come to the appointment with their hair in its natural curly form, so don’t straighten your hair before a Deva appointment!
+The DevaCurl haircut is done when the hair is dry.
+DevaCurl Academy professionals are trained how to cut curly hair dry, its most natural state.
+DevaCurl clients should come to the appointment with their hair in its natural curly form, so don’t straighten your hair before a Deva appointment!

 There are several different DevaCurl cuts.
-One such cut is an Oxygenation cut.
-An oxygenation cut is defined by cuttting the tips off the ‘scraggly ends’ of the hair to rejuvenate it.
+One such cut is an oxygenation cut.
+It’s defined by cutting the tips off the ‘scraggly ends’ of the hair to rejuvenate it.
 In this cut, the hair is not cut for shape.

 The Waterfall (teardrop-shaped) cut is a process of shaping the curly hair, layering it and giving it elevation.
 Don’t let the word “layer” scare you.

 DevaCurl hairstylists cut and layer hair based on a “map” of cutting techniques that are unique to certified DevaCurl hairstyle professionals.
 Using this map opens up endless possibilities for curly girl haircuts.
-The map consists of the way the hair is sectioned, the order in which a section is cut, how high or how low a client wants to keep the elevation of their hair.
+The map consists of the way the hair is sectioned, the order in which a section is cut and how high or low a client wants to keep the elevation of their hair.

-The map takes into account the length of the hair, how long or how short a client wants the layers and how thin or how thick their curls are, and the curl spring factor.
+The map takes into account the length of the hair, how long or short a client wants the layers, how thin or thick their curls are and curl spring factor.